JanaLasser/new-ontology-of-truth/README.md

 This file then needs to be run through `scrub_data_for_upload.ipynb`.
 The resulting `tweets/tweets.csv` file can be loaded in `dictionary_robustness.ipynb` to fit the linear mixed effects model for every one of the 100 perturbed versions of each honesty components.
 The output of this script is the estimates for the fixed effects of the LME for each of the 100 dictionary versions, which is saved in `tweets/LME_results_dictionary_robustness.csv` and loaded in `analysis/plots.ipynb` to generate extended data figure 2.

-### LIWC scores
+### LIWC and VADER scores
 We processed the full text of each tweet with LIWC-22, the latest version of the Linguistic Inquiry and Word Count Software [LIWC-22](https://www.liwc.app/).
 We exported the text of each tweet to a csv file with one row per tweet and two columns, one with the tweet id as a string and the second with the string containing the tweet text.
-We imported this file to LIWC-22 and processed only the column with the tweet text using the LIWC-22 English dictionary for the "authentic", "analytic", "moral", "positive emotion" and "negative emotion" text components.
+We imported this file to LIWC-22 and processed only the column with the tweet text using the LIWC-22 English dictionary for the "authentic", "analytic" and "moral" text components.
 The result was exported as a csv file including additional columns for each LIWC metric for each tweet.
-We used this csv file in later statistical analyses.

 Scores are stored in the file `tweets/combined_US_politician_twitter_timelines_2010-11-06_to_2022-12-31_clean_mask_LIWC.csv.gzip` for later ingestion by `wrangle_data.ipynb`.

+VADER scores are calculated with the Python library `vaderSentiment` in the script `compute_VADER_scores.ipynb` and stored in the file `tweets/combined_US_politician_twitter_timelines_2010-11-06_to_2022-12-31_clean_VADER.csv.gzip` for later ingestion by `wrangle_data.ipynb`.

 ### Data wrangling
 The script `wrangle_data.ipynb` takes input from all previous data collection and analysis steps to create three output data files that aggregate most information for different downstream analysis tasks: